Generating Hard Examples for Pixel-wise Classification: Experiments: Red Tide Detection

 \subsection{Experimental Results}

-{\bf Baselines.} We implement two baselines of SVM and CNN-based hyperspectral image classification approach~\cite{HLeeTIP2017} by which our network is inspired.
+{\bf Baselines.} We implement three baselines: SVM and two CNN-based hyperspectral image classification approach~\cite{HLeeTIP2017,MZhangTIP2018}.
 In SVM, a 25$\times$25 region centered on the pixel in test is used as a feature representing the center pixel.
-In order to know the advantages of adopting hard example mining, we applied conventional hard negative mining~\cite{KSungMITAIMemo1994} to SVM training.\\
+To know the advantages of adopting hard example mining, we applied conventional hard negative mining~\cite{KSungMITAIMemo1994} to SVM training. \cite{HLeeTIP2017} is the CNN-based approach by which our model has been inspired.
+Another CNN-based baseline, Diverse Region-based CNN (DR-CNN)~\cite{MZhangTIP2018}, inputs a set of diverse regions consisting of six different regions (i.e., global , right, left, top, bottom, and local regions) to encode semantic context-aware representation.
+In this experiment, we use a 25$\times$25 image patch as a global region compatible with the input dimensions of our approach.
+13$\times$25 sub-patch at top and bottom of the patch are used as the top and bottom regions.
+Similarly, 25$\times$13 sub-patch at the left and right of the global patch are the left and right regions, respectively.
+The 3$\times$3 region at the center of the global patch is used as a local region.

-{\bf Performance Comparison.} Table~\ref{tab:performance} shows that our network trained by using both hard examples (via cOHEM) and generated hard negatives (via HNG) provides the highest accuracy in all four metrics.
-Using the HNG network was effective in improving the performance of our network and \cite{HLeeTIP2017}.
-It is also observed that adopting a hard example mining approach consistently improves the accuracy of all three methods as it efficiently eases the significant imbalance between red tide and non-red tide examples.
+{\bf Performance comparison.} Table~\ref{tab:performance} shows that our model trained using hard examples via HEG provides the highest accuracy in all four metrics.
+The proposed HEG was effective in improving the performance of our model and two CNN-based baselines.
+It is also observed that adopting a hard example mining approach consistently improves the accuracy of all four methods as it efficiently eases the significant imbalance between red tide and non-red tide examples.

-Figure~\ref{fig:roc} shows the ROC variation curves for our network and baselines.
-From Figure~\ref{fig:roc}, we can confirm that our network provides significantly enhanced detection performance over other techniques over the entire range of NDPI.
+Figure~\ref{fig:roc} shows the ROC variation curves for our model and baselines.
+From Figure~\ref{fig:roc}, we can confirm that our model provides significantly enhanced detection performance compared to the baselines over the most range of NDPI.
 Figure~\ref{fig:results} shows red tide detection results from our approach.